Skip to main content

 • Cold weather backup systems — In unheated spaces that regularly drop below freezing, AGM batteries can accept a charge at any temperature.
 LiFePO4 batteries require a heating system to charge safely in cold weather, adding cost and complexity.

 • Drop-in replacements for existing lead-acid systems — AGM batteries use the same charge voltages and profiles as flooded lead-acid.
-If you have an older inverter or charge controller without a lithium charge profile, AGM is a no-hassle upgrade from flooded batteries.
+If you have an older inverter or charge controller without a lithium charge profile, AGM is a no-hassle upgrade.

 Frequently Asked Questions